 DAS provides education to the community on a variety of animal issues, but a primary focus is bite prevention.
 Animal Control officers visit classrooms throughout the year to teach children how to act safely in situations involving dogs.
-The program consists of lesson plans, reproducible worksheets, coloring pages, and an award-winning dog bite prevention video.
+The program consists of less on plans, reproducible worksheets, coloring pages, and an award-winning dog bite prevention video.
 Animal Control officers also provide bite-prevention training for employees at the Post Office, UPS, and various county and city departments.
 Participants are instructed on how to stay safe when entering private properties and what to do when confronted by dangerous and vicious dogs in the performance of their duties.
+Animal Control Officers also speak to fourth-grade children regarding disaster preparation for their pets, helping to get the broader "readiness" message into San Diego homes.

-3. Performance History
+2. Performance History